 “People don’t necessarily consume data in the same way.
 NLG becomes critical because the analyst can scale their expertise.” – Adam Smith, COO

 Last week, I sat down with our CEO, Marc Zionts, who shared with me the mission and vision of Automated Insights.
-Continuing our four-part series of what makes Automated Insights the industry leader in natural language generation, this week I spoke with our COO, Adam Smith, about our market approach and position.
+Continuing our three-part series of what makes Automated Insights the industry leader in natural language generation, this week I spoke with our COO, Adam Smith, about our market approach and position.
 As COO, Smith oversees ongoing business operations within Automated Insights, including our Wordsmith platform, partnerships, and implementations in addition to product ideation and go-to-market strategy.

 Q: Tell me about the story of Automated Insights.
 You’ve been at the company the longest—eight years now.
 What was the move into business intelligence like?

 A: When we started the company in 2007 our thought was, “How do you democratize data?
 How do you make data more actionable?”
 We started in sports when we noticed a lot of the technologies were just visual.
 You can do a lot with that, but if you really want to dig into a player’s performance acutely and over time then you want to actually write it out.
 So we threw ourselves at that and built a technology that allowed you to not only spot insights within the data but also communicate them in a way someone can easily digest—the written word.